gopalsarkar-dev/nodesnap-ui/README.md

 ## 📷 NodeSnap-ui

-NodeSnap-UI is a modern and responsive frontend user interface for the NodeSnap backend (powered by Directus and Node.js).
-It enables users to interact seamlessly with backend services such as file uploads, authentication, blog posting, and media sharing.
-Built with Next.js, Tailwind CSS and ShadcnUi
+NodeSnap-UI is a modern and responsive frontend user interface for the NodeSnap backend (powered by Directus).
+It enables users to interact seamlessly with backend services such as file uploads, authentication, UserProfile, etc. Built with Next.js, Tailwind CSS and ShadcnUi

-## 📈 Project Status
+📈 Project Status

-Currently 5% completed-
+🛩️ ** Currently 8% completed **

 📦 Basic dependencies installed ( ShadCN/UI, Ky, prettier-plugin-tailwindcss, rimraf etc.)

 ✅ Removed unnecessary/unused code and files for a cleaner, faster codebase